8 minute read

 employee on phone

 How many phone calls does your payroll team get asking for copies of payslips?
-Paper payslips require employees to keep and store copies in a safe place, but they get misplaced more often than not.
+Paper payslips require employees to keep and store copies in a safe place, but they often get misplaced.

 So that’s one less problem for the employee and one less phone call for your team.